thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-27.md

 lead: 'Having fun with the Kobo and borrowing from the library'
 tags:
 socialTags:
-- Books
+- books
-- Kobo
+- kobo
-- Zootopia
+- zootopia
 description: 'Back again to talk about random things and some personal updates!'
 title: 'Geekosaur News 27: Kobo, Movie News, Book Recs'
 thumbnail: /img/geekosaur-news-27.png